 For years I had a few packs of Art Clay copper clay in my stash and wasn’t sure what to do with them.
 While you can fire this type of clay with a torch, you get better results in the kiln.
 Finally last year my dad bought me a kiln for Christmas.
 It’s a small Prometheus PRO1 programmable kiln which is small enough to fit in my

-Click on the links above to shop the products with Kernowcraft.
+Click on the links above to shop many of the products with Kernowcraft.

 I checked the size by simply laying the cookie cutter over the drawing to see if it fits.

 So if you find drawing on a small scale difficult, this is a good way of fitting your drawings to size.
 As you are working on a small scale, I also recommend that you keep your design really simple.
 Remember – you have to engrave all of this!

 When you get your clay fresh out of your packet, condition it briefly and make sure it’s not dry.
 Use badger balm on your hands to prevent drying out the clay through handling and also use olive oil on the surface.
 For engraved pieces you need clay that is at least 1mm thick – using your plastic spacers or 4 playing cards (1 playing card is 0.25 mm thick).
 Roll out the clay between your spacers to achieve the desired thickness and cut out your piece with the cookie cutter.
 Make a small hole for the jump ring to go through.
 You can use a needle tool for this or if you have use a tiny round cutter.
 I found mine on Etsy.
 And that’s it.
 Well not quite.
 It’s recommended that you do a test firing for your kiln, so make sure to roll out a small test piece.
 Let your pieces dry completely.
 I let mine dry over a few days.
 You can speed up the process using hot plates or a mug warmer.
 You can also use your oven.
 I haven’t tried this and just let them dry naturally.
 It’s important to have completely dry pieces so they sinter properly in the kiln.